nimh-sfim/ComplexMultiEcho1/AnatomicalProcessing/AnatomicalProcessing.md

 ## Creating functionally localized ROIs

-Functionally localized ROIs need to be creates after the fMRI data are preprocessed and statistical maps are generated.
-This will involved using `run_afniproc.sh` and `Make_GLM_swarm.sh` as described in [FMRI_processing.md](../FMRI_processing/FMRI_processing.md).
+Functionally localized ROIs need to be created after the fMRI data are preprocessed and statistical maps are generated.
+This will involve using `run_afniproc.sh` and `Make_GLM_swarm.sh` as described in [FMRI_processing.md](../FMRI_processing/FMRI_processing.md).
 Run `Func2ROI.sh ${subj}` This program will: